antoniofractuous/MEAN-stack-angular/README.md

 - As we are setting up our new instance, we give a name to our private key and download it from AWS.

 - We choose a new security group with default settings.
-These settings can always be changed in the future.
+Keep in mind that these settings can always be changed in the future.
 Then we allow access from all IP addresses, this is ideal for testing purposes only.

 - Once our instance is up and running, we connect to it using our terminal.